 Your workstation is an iMac.
 To log into it, provide the following information:

 Your username: the initial of your first name, followed by your full last name.
-For example, if your username is srobb for sofia robbYour password: changeme application.
-This will bring up a window like the following:
+For example, if your username is srobb for sofia robb Your password: pfb@forever

 Bringing up the Command Line